mistakelly/Data-structure-and-algorithm-in-python/README.md

 * then now what is Data-Structure ?
-    Data structure is a way of storing data in the computer so it can be used effeciently
+    Data structure is a way of storing data in the computer, so it can be used efficiently. its basically the art of arranging the data in our computer in a way that can be easily retrieved